aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/excel-to-emf/_index.md

 {{% blocks/products/pf/agp/content h2="Convert EXCEL to EMF Using Python" %}}

+How to convert EXCEL to EMF?
 With Aspose.Cells for Python library, you can easily convert EXCEL to EMF programmatically with  a few lines of code.
 [Aspose.Cells for Python](https://pypi.org/project/aspose-cells) is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
 Python Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.

+{{% /blocks/products/pf/agp/content %}}

+{{% blocks/products/pf/agp/content h2="Save EXCEL to EMF in Python Online for Free" %}}

+The following example demonstrates how to convert EXCEL to EMF in Python.
+{{% blocks/products/pf/agp/text %}}

+Follow the easy steps to convert EXCEL into EMF.
+Upload your EXCEL file, then simply save it as EMF file.
+For both EXCEL reading and EMF writing you can use fully qualified filenames.
+The output EMF content and formatting will be identical to the original EXCEL document.

+{{% /blocks/products/pf/agp/text %}}

+{{% /blocks/products/pf/agp/content %}}

+{{% cells-convert title="Free App and Sample Code to Convert EXCEL to EMF Online" formats="pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et;dif;emf;fods;gif;sxc;xlam;xltm;xltx" InputFormat="xlsx" outformat="emf" IsLandingPage="true" language="pythonjava" %}}

+{{% blocks/products/pf/agp/content h2="How to Convert EXCEL to EMF via Python" %}}

+{{% blocks/products/pf/agp/text %}}

+ Python developers can easily load & convert EXCEL to EMF in just a few lines of code.

+{{% /blocks/products/pf/agp/text %}}

+1. Load EXCEL file with an instance of Workbook
+1. Convert EXCEL to EMF by calling Workbook.save method

+{{% /blocks/products/pf/agp/content %}}

+{{% blocks/products/pf/agp/content h2="Python library to convert EXCEL to EMF" %}}

+{{% blocks/products/pf/agp/text %}}

+There are three options to install "Aspose.Cells for Python via Java" onto your system.
+Please choose one that resembles your needs and follow the step-by-step instructions:

+{{% /blocks/products/pf/agp/text %}}

+1. Install Aspose.Cells for Python via Java in Windows.
+See [Documentation](https://docs.aspose.com/cells/python-java/getting-started/#windows)
+1. Install Aspose.Cells for Python via Java in Linux.
+See [Documentation](https://docs.aspose.com/cells/python-java/getting-started/#linux)
+1. Install Aspose.Cells for Python via Java in macOS.
+See [Documentation](https://docs.aspose.com/cells/python-java/getting-started/#macos)

 {{% /blocks/products/pf/agp/content %}}

 {{% blocks/products/pf/agp/content h2="System Requirements" %}}